Italy Study Abroad

-Why study Humanities in a classroom when you can experience it in Italy over Spring Break?
+Why study Humanities in a classroom when you can experience it in Italy?
 The history, art, architecture, landscapes and culture of Italy are waiting for you.

 - Taking in the breathtaking views of the Tuscany region from the medieval towers of San Gimignano

 - Relaxing with an Italian coffee in Siena’s Piazza del Campo

 - Watching the sunset as you stroll across Florence’s romantic Ponte Vecchio (old bridge)

 - Climbing to the top of Brunelleschi’s Dome

 - Joining an authentic Italian cooking class in Florence

 - Marveling at the genius of Michelangelo’s Sistine chapel